 Email and telephone scams

 Be on the lookout for fraudsters posing as legitimate WestJet representatives.
-If you feel that you have been the target of a suspicious email or telephone call, please contact the RCMP Canadian Anti-Fraud Centre (Phone Busters) at 1-888-495-8501 or email@example.com.
+If you feel that you have been the target of a suspicious email or telephone call, please contact the RCMP Canadian Anti-Fraud Centre at 1-888-495-8501, firstname.lastname@example.org, or visit their website.

 Email (phishing) and telephone scams are common methods used by criminals to lure people into disclosing personal information such as credit card numbers and account information.
 These scams intentionally impersonate trusted brands to leverage goodwill and avoid suspicion.
 They appear to be authentic and may go so far as to use logos and official sounding email addresses.